 Our plan offers an optional supplemental dental benefit that is not covered by Original Medicare and not included in your benefits package as a plan member.
 These dental benefits are called "optional supplemental benefits."
 If you want this optional supplemental benefit, you must sign up for the benefit and you will have to pay an additional premium for it.
+If you fail to pay the additional premium, the benefit may be terminated.
 The optional supplemental dental benefit described in this section is subject to the same appeals process as any other benefits.
 You only receive dental benefits described in this section if you signed up for optional dental benefits.